diego-ciciani01/ADM---HW4/README.md

 ## Project Structure

 - `main.ipynb`: This Jupyter notebook contains all the answers to the research questions (RQs), the Command Line Question and the Algorithmic Question. <br>
-- `commandline.sh`: Shell file with the codes for the Command Line Question.
+- `commandline.sh`: Shell file with the codes for the Command Line Question, we used awk command to solve the command line questions.
 - `images`: A folder containing `commandline_output.png`, showcasing the output of `commandline.sh`.

 ## Authors